MMGameslogo MMGames

 Solution 2-1

-There, enter a numerical value and press the return key, and the value will be displayed as is.
+Then, enter a number and press the return key, and that number will be displayed.

-Naturally, a number other than 100 is also acceptable.
+Of course, numbers other than 100 are also acceptable.

-However, for real numbers, the %lf specifier must be used.
+However, for real numbers, you must use the %lf specifier.

-The following program is an example of using the scanf function to display a real number as it is entered.
+The following program is an example of using the scanf function to read a floating-point number and then display it.

 #include <stdio.h>